loopbackio/loopback-next/packages/rest/README.md

 The REST API package for [loopback-next](https://github.com/strongloop/loopback-next).

 ## STATUS: ALPHA
-This package is not yet ready for production use, and the API has not yet stabilized.
+This package is not yet ready for production use.
 Additionally, this document is also a work-in-progress and some sections may not have corresponding code!

 ## Overview
 This component provides a REST server for your application instances, complete